ChaoXiao26/CSU-CS314-Spring2021/reports/sprint1.md

 #### Things that went well

 #### Things that we need to improve
-We need better communication, higher efficiency, and more teamwork.

-Break tasks to small pieces instead of completing them all at once.
+We need better communication, higher efficiency, and more teamwork. <br />Break tasks to small pieces instead of completing them all at once.

 #### One thing we will change next time